encord-team/E-MM1/DOWNLOAD.md

 # Points

-all point clouds are available to download from OpenShape on huggingface: https://huggingface.co/datasets/OpenShape/openshape-training-data/tree/main
+All point clouds are available to download from OpenShape on huggingface: https://huggingface.co/datasets/OpenShape/openshape-training-data/tree/main
 Files can be identified using the file_id column in infos/points.csv

 ```python